pattonsgirl/CS3900-AppSoftwareDev/Project-Rubrics/Project.md

 2. Microservice builds, runs, and can respond to resources
 3. Frontend builds, runs, and presents a frontend site

+## Individual Contributions (or team member will receive a 0)

+- Team member made reasonable number of contributions to group project commit history between 12/1 & 12/11
+    - Just a spelling update here or there is not considered a significant contribution

 ## Documentation Requirements

 - Project README.md contains (or links to) business case & agile requirements of the project